An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Introduction

-In this work, we extend the two-stage regression framework in \cite{hefny:15} to controlled systems, where the user can affect the system through \emph{actions}.
-An important reason why learning a controlled system is more difficult is that the policy determining the actions can change at test time.
-To handle this, the representation of the predictive state must be independent of the training policy and therefore must encode a \emph{conditional distribution} of future observations given future actions.
-This violates a key assumption in \cite{hefny:15}; that future observations provide an unbiased estimate of the predictive state.
-We develop a framework that handles this issue, showing that it encompasses a number of well-known models in the literature.
+Unfortunately, the formulation in~\citep{hefny:15} is limited to uncontrolled systems.
+On the contrary, we are interested in controlled systems, where the user can affect the system through actions.
+This gives rise to a key issue: the policy that determines the actions can change at test time.
+For this reason, the representation of the predictive state must be independent of the training policy and therefore must encode a \emph{conditional distribution} of future observations given future actions.
+To adopt such a representation into a practical method that retains the benefits of the two-stage regression formulation, there are a number of challenges that need to be tackled.

-We use the developed framework to propose RFF-PSR, a scalable method for identifying controlled non-linear partially observable systems.
-To do so, we examine a successful non-parametric system identification method, namely Hilbert space embedding of predictive state representations (HSE-PSR) \cite{hsepsr}, through the lens of two-stage regression.
-We propose and test different improvements resulting in a method with higher computational efficiency and predictive performance.
-Overall, RFF-PSR attains a number of advantages compared to existing system identification methods that we summarize in Table \ref{tbl:models}.
+First, we need a suitable state representation and dynamics model that can be used to represent a wide class of controlled dynamical systems while ensuring the learning problem remains tractable.
+Second, we would like to benefit from the two-stage regression view of~\citep{hefny:15} to facilitate model formulation.
+However, a key assumption in that work is that future observations provide an unbiased estimate of the predictive state, which is not true when the state is a conditional distribution.
+Third, having a different state representation and having action policy playing a key role on determining the training data require a different theoretical analysis than the one in~\citep{hefny:15}.
+Fourth, because they are based on method of moments, two stage regression models are statistically inefficient.
+Having the ability to refine the model using local optimization can lead to significant gains in predictive performance.

+In this work we address these challenges by combining ideas from two-stage regression, kernel embedding and approximation and gradient descent with backpropagation through time to develop RFF-PSRs.
+Overall, RFF-PSRs enjoy a number of advantages that, to our knowledge, are not attained by existing system identification methods.
+We summarize these advantages in Table \ref{tbl:models}.